Try Semrush

 What Are Internal Links?

 Internal links are hyperlinks that point to pages on the same domain.
-These are different than external links, which link out to pages on other domains.
+These are different from external links, which link out to pages on other domains.

 Why Are Internal Links Important for SEO?

-Internal links help Google find, index and understand all of the pages on your site.
+Internal links help Google find, index, and understand all of the pages on your site.
+And they help users navigate your website and find your content.

-If you use them strategically, internal links can send page authority (also known as PageRank) to important pages.
+If you use them strategically, internal links can also send page authority to important pages.
+Meaning you can pass the value of high-quality backlinks from one page to another.

-In short: internal linking is key for any site that wants higher rankings in Google.
+In short: internal linking is key for any site owner that wants higher rankings in Google.

 Use Keyword-Rich Anchor Text

-You can even get away with using some exact match anchor text in your internal links.
+You can get away with using some exact match anchor text in your internal links.
+Like linking to a blog post on ecommerce SEO over the text “ecommerce SEO.”

-(Which is a big no-no when it comes to your site’s backlinks)
+(Which is typically not advised when it comes to your site’s backlinks.)

-In fact, Google even recommends that you use keywords in your anchor text:
+Google recommends that you’re descriptive with your anchor text:

-For example, here’s an internal link on a page from my site:
+For example, here’s an internal link on a page on Backlinko:

-That anchor text helps users AND Google understand that the page I’m linking to is about “Mobile SEO”.
+That anchor text helps users AND Google understand that the page I’m linking to is about “guest posting.”

 That said, it looks spammy if all of your anchor text is exactly the same.

-Google has said that using lots of exact match anchor text in internal links won’t “typically” hurt you.
+Google has said in the past that using lots of exact match anchor text in internal links won’t “typically” hurt you.

 But I like to stay on the safe side.
 That’s why I mix up my internal link anchor text quite a bit: